fixie-ai/ai-jsx/packages/docs/docs/tutorial/part2.md

     {'\n\n'}
     {(conversation) => (
       <ChatCompletion>
-        <UserMessage>Imagine a mythical forest animal called the "{conversation}".
+        <UserMessage>Imagine a mythical forest animal called a "{conversation}".
 Tell me more about it.</UserMessage>
       </ChatCompletion>
     )}
     {'\n\n'}